10 Surprising Tips for Managing Stress

-When you’re stressed, your heart rate can increase, which can make you feel even more stressed!
+When you’re stressed, your heart rate can increase, which can make you feel even more stressed.
+Try this simple exercise:

-Try this exercise: Focus your attention on your heartbeat for a few seconds.
+Focus your attention on your heartbeat for a few seconds.
 Then put your hand on your belly to feel it rise and fall as you breathe, and say, This is my body breathing.
-As you inhale and exhale deeply, notice your heart rate slow and the feelings of calmness grow.
+As you inhale and exhale deeply, notice your heart rate slow and feelings of calmness grow.

-Sometimes we think the same negative thoughts so frequently that they become a never-ending tape-loop, playing over and over again in our mind.
+Ever have the same negative thoughts so frequently that they become a never-ending tape-loop, playing over and over again in your mind?
 I’ll never get everything done.
 I know they’re going to fire me.
-I’m going to get cancer.
+I’m going to get sick.

-When you start thinking worst-case scenarios, ask yourself if your concerns are based on facts or emotions?
-If the latter, imagine that these thoughts are part of a script that you’re writing and you can change the lines.
+When you start thinking worst-case scenarios, ask yourself if your concerns are based on facts or emotions.
+If the latter, imagine that these thoughts are part of a script that you’re writing, then change the lines.
 This can help create some distance between you and your worries, and remind you that you are in control of the story of your life.

 As an alternative, invent a fairytale ending to your “story.”
 It’s an entertaining distraction and can help you recognize that fantasies—both bad and good—are just that.
 The reality of your situation probably lies somewhere in between.